Quick Opinion: Wear a Watch

 YOU CAN’T TAKE VITAL SIGNS WITHOUT A WATCH

 I’m going to tackle the main objection here: Yes, you can use your phone’s clock or timer.
-It’s a great option for unprepared or stupid people.
+It’s a great option for the unprepared or stupid.

 When working with someone who is having an emergency, such as a heart attack or having suffered a nasty fall, you won’t want to go about adding loose devices to keep track of.
 I’ve instructed Combat Lifesaver for thousands, and Combat Medic and EMT-B re-certification training for dozens.
 I’ve seen countless individuals try and whip their phones out to take vital signs.
 It’s how I’ve seen the most screens cracked by far.
 It’s also how I’ve seen multiple phones fall into drainage covers or get their case ruined from being stepped on.

 Besides, how much do you trust your fine motor skills to work a touch screen when your blood is pumping?
-If you said, “a lot”, you’re either a grizzled veteran or you don’t train enough.
+If you said, “a lot”, you’re either a grizzled veteran or you don’t train enough to know you’re lying to yourself.
 Even the most intuitive apps and menus become obstacles when you are between rescue breaths.

 Finally, when you call 911, the dispatcher is trained to help you take vitals.
 If you have to use the phone to talk to dispatch, you sure as hell won’t also want to use it to watch numbers on a screen.